6 Things to Know About Loan Contingencies When Buying a Home

 Buyers that elect for active contingency removal have more robust protection against financing delays or denial.
 An active contingency requires the buyer, not the seller, to set the removal requirements for the loan contingency.
 While this option requires more paperwork from both buyer and seller, it is a safer way to secure your earnest money deposit.

-Contingencies in Market Conditions
+Contingencies in market conditions

 If you are vying for a home in a hot seller’s market, you may have to adjust your loan contingency specifications to compete with other buyers.
 Waiving the loan contingency altogether is an option for particularly eager buyers.
 However, making an offer without a loan contingency can leave your deposit vulnerable in the event of an unexpected underwriting delay or denial.